ThatMagicToast/ThatMagicToast/README.md

 ## Projects

-- [**Mission-Indicator---Terminal**](https://github.com/ThatMagicToast/Mission-Indicator---Terminal): This project involves using VS Code on Arduino and PlatformIO to ensure the main components function as intended.
+- [**Mission-Indicator---Terminal**](https://github.com/ThatMagicToast/Mission-Indicator---Terminal): This project involves using VS Code on Arduino and PlatformIO.
 - [**Mission-Indicator-Colour-Prototype**](https://github.com/ThatMagicToast/Mission-Indicator-Colour-Prototype): The original draft has been updated to the Terminal version for memory optimization.
 - [**AcceleroWheel**](https://github.com/ThatMagicToast/AcceleroWheel): Optimized code evaluations to ensure they are maintained.
 - [**effective-disco**](https://github.com/ThatMagicToast/effective-disco): My testing location for Python programming, which I do in my free time.